-Summer’s coming (we promise) and here’s a common scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that terrible sound; drip… drip… drip.
-They turn their head to see the dog licking at a puddle that’s slowly forming on the bathroom floor.
-Just like that, the mood changes: Concern, stress, and that “how much will this cost?” feeling.
-What caused the leak?; water heater, leaky toilet, shower, faucet?
-Nope – the air conditioning equipment may be frozen.
-This can happen anywhere, from Hillsborough to Africa, regardless of weather.
+Summer’s coming (believe it or not) and here’s a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching a movie, when all of a sudden – that distant terrible sound; drip… drip… drip.
+They look over to see the dog licking at a puddle that’s gradually forming on the kitchen floor.
+Just like that, the mood changes: Concern, stress, and that sinking feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
+Not necessarily – the central air conditioner is frozen solid.
+This can happen anywhere, from the U.S. to Thailand, regardless of weather.

-The evaporator coil is the component of a central A/C unit that actually freezes.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Hillsborough area home.
-The two main reasons why the evaporator coil may freeze:
+The part of the air conditioner that actually freezes is known as the evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+Usually there are two factors why the evaporator coil may freeze:

-Either way, the result is that the air conditioner’s evaporator coil cannot operate to properly disperse the heat, and in essence ‘overcools’ itself.
-The impact of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In short, the A/C has morphed into an old-school icebox.
+Either way, the ending effect is that the air conditioner’s evaporator coil cannot operate to properly dissipate heat, and in essence ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Yep, the A/C transformed into an old-school icebox.

-This can become a pricey repair.
-When your AC ices over it can lead to a totaled compressor.
-Replacing your compressor can cost as much as a downpayment on a new system.
-Unfortunately, many homeowners are forced to decide between installing a new system and repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
-Your technician will quickly analyze the problem and how to avoid the issue from happening again.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+This can become an expensive repair.
+When your air conditioner ices over it can lead to a compressor replacement.
+Replacing your compressor could cost as much as a downpayment on a new system.
+Actually, many homeowners are forced to decide between installing a new system and repairing the damaged model.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive emergency.